Operator Learning for Consolidation: An Architectural Comparison for DeepONet Variants: Introduction

 The modeling and simulation of geotechnical problems typically rely on solving partial differential equations (PDEs) or ordinary differential equations (ODEs) using numerical methods such as the Finite Element Method (FEM) or the Finite Difference Method (FDM).
 While these approaches are well-established, they often incur significant computational costs.

-Recent advances in scientific machine learning \citep{faroughi2022sciml} have introduced computationally efficient deep learning-based surrogate modeling frameworks \citep{huang2025deeplearningpdes} to approximate the solutions of PDEs obtained using numerical solvers.
+Recent advances in scientific machine learning \citep{faroughi2022sciml} have introduced computationally efficient deep learning-based surrogate modeling frameworks \citep{huang2025deeplearningpdes} to approximate PDE solutions obtained via numerical solvers.
 Physics-Informed Neural Networks (PINNs) \citep{raissi2019pinn, cuomo2022sciml_pinn} constitute one of these emerging frameworks.
 PINNs approximate PDE solutions by enforcing governing equations as soft constraints within the loss function during neural network training.
 Although PINNs have been widely explored in various engineering domains, their application in geotechnical engineering remains relatively limited, with recent studies focusing on assessing the potential of PINN.
-For example, \cite{bekele2021pinn_consolidation_jrmge} evaluated the PINN potential for forward and inverse problems in soil consolidation. \cite{wang2024pinn_consolidation_acta} evaluated PINN's performance in the context of experimental consolidation data. \cite{gao2023pinn_seepage_phreatic_line, yang2025seepage_swcc} applied PINN to seepage analysis and soil-water characteristic curves. \cite{liu2025leveraging} assessed PINN's potential in seismic site response analysis, leveraging Fourier feature embedding.
+For example, \cite{bekele2021pinn_consolidation_jrmge} evaluated the PINN potential for forward and inverse problems in soil consolidation. \cite{gao2023pinn_seepage_phreatic_line, yang2025seepage_swcc} applied PINN to seepage analysis and soil-water characteristic curves. \cite{liu2025leveraging} assessed PINN's potential in seismic site response analysis, leveraging Fourier feature embedding.

-Although PINNs have shown promise for solving PDEs in many engineering disciplines, recent studies \citep{grossmann2024pinn_vs_fem, bueno2025pinn_vs_fdm} indicate that they are not necessarily more effective PDE solvers compared to traditional numerical methods.
+Although PINNs have shown promise for solving PDEs across many engineering disciplines, recent studies \citep{grossmann2024pinn_vs_fem, bueno2025pinn_vs_fdm} indicate that they are not necessarily more effective PDE solvers than traditional numerical methods.
 PINNs are designed to approximate solutions for a fixed set of PDE coefficients and boundary conditions, which means that they require retraining if those conditions change \citep{faroughi2022sciml}.
-This retraining process is computationally expensive \citep{sharma2022accelerated_pinn}, which poses challenges in the use of PINNs in applications with variable system configurations.
+This retraining process is computationally expensive \citep{sharma2022accelerated_pinn}, posing challenges for using PINNs in applications with variable system configurations.
 Additionally, PINNs require an explicit formulation of governing equations, which limits their applicability in domains where physical behavior is described by empirical or phenomenological models rather than well-defined PDEs.